dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/protocol_overview.md

 # Overview

-**Milkomeda Liquid Staking** is a groundbreaking solution that enables users to stake their ADA on the Milkomeda sidechain while simultaneously earning Cardano staking rewards.
+**Milkomeda Liquid Staking** is a solution that enables users to stake their ADA on the Milkomeda sidechain while simultaneously earning Cardano staking rewards.
 This is achieved by depositing mADA into a smart contract, which mints a liquid staking token (stMADA) representing the user's stake.

-The basic premiss is that stMADA, a yield bearing representation of staked ADA, could become the base asset on Cardano's Later 2 (Milkomeda C1) withe widespread usage in DeFi, Gaming and NFT Marketplaces. mADA allows the wrapping of ADA from Cardano to Milkomeda C1, but by staking mADA to obtain stMADA, users can continue receiving the staking rewards from the ADA they wrapped.
+The basic premiss is that stMADA, a yield bearing representation of staked ADA, could become the base asset on Cardano's EVM Sidechain (Milkomeda C1) with the widespread usage in DeFi, Gaming and NFT Marketplaces. mADA allows the wrapping of ADA from Cardano to Milkomeda C1, but by staking mADA to obtain stMADA, users can continue receiving the staking rewards from the ADA they wrapped.

 ## Understanding Milkomeda Liquid Staking

 The infographic below depicts the several steps and components of the Milkomeda Liquid Staking flow.
-The protocol consists of three essential components: the Layer 1 (Cardano), the bridge (Milkomeda Bridge), and the Layer 2 (Milkomeda C1).
+The protocol consists of three essential components: the Layer 1 (Cardano), the bridge (Milkomeda Bridge), and the Sidechain (Milkomeda C1).

 import overview from "@site/static/img/liquid_staking/overview.png";